magomimmo/modern-cljs/doc/tutorial-09.md

       (- discount)))
 ```

-As you can see we first declared the new `modern-cljs.remotes`
+As you see, we first declared the new `modern-cljs.remotes` namespace
-namespace and required the `shoreleave.middleware.rpc` namespace
+and required the `shoreleave.middleware.rpc` namespace referring the
-referring the `defremote` macro.
+`defremote` macro.

 Then we used `defremote` to define the `calculate` function.